elenasamuylova/drafts/llm_course/README.md

 # Chapter 1: Basics of AI system evaluation

-In this chapter, we introduce different types of AI tasks — and explain how they shape the evaluation process.
-We also briefly cover how predictive systems are typically evaluated to learn from existing foundations.
+*In this chapter, we introduce different types of AI tasks — and explain how they shape the evaluation process.
+We also briefly cover how predictive systems are typically evaluated to learn from existing foundations*.

 ## Discriminative vs Generative tasks